vasyl1312/first_pet/README.md

 24. Add logic to communications with candidate
 25. Add new branch
 26. Add history table of communication page
+27. Delete from history; and some styles for table of communication

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->